nestauk/sg_covid_impact/reports/technical_report/5_conclusions.md

 ### Micro analysis

-Starting with the Covid-19 notices, there are two principle significant investments required to improve data quality.
+Starting with the Covid-19 notices, there are two significant investments required to improve data quality.
 Firstly, the data collected by Glass must be more reliable and complete: notices that are truncated must not be truncated; notices containing snippets from different sections of a businesses website must be separated; and the time and date of collection must be provided rather than just a month.
 Unfortunately improved data collection would have to start again and would not be able to recover historic information, thus losing a key feature of the data.
 Secondly, better processing of the notices must be performed such that irrelevant notices are filtered out and relevant notices are classified into several categories such as "Business as usual", "Temporary closure", "Permanent closure", "Adaptation", "Partial closure" etc.